-Use this calculator to find out how many solar panels you need
+Find out how many solar panels you need based on recent installations in your area

 Key takeaways